Compulsory modules

 The aims of this module are:

-- Cover a wide range of approaches to customer analytics for a better understanding of enterprises, business and market, and enhanced business decision making.
+- To cover a wide range of approaches to machine learning for a better understanding of enterprises, business and market, and enhanced business decision making.

-- Develop the ability to interpret analytical information with emphasis on the use of industry-leading software tools.
+- To develop the ability to interpret analytical information with emphasis on the use of industry-leading software tools.

-- Develop skills in analysis and modelling of management situations and a sophisticated approach to evaluation of alternatives in complex scenarios.
+- To develop skills in analysis and modelling of management situations and a sophisticated approach to evaluation of alternatives in complex scenarios.

 Operations Analytics (15 credits)